markfink/markfink-site/_posts/2018-11-17-esp32-idf-ota-update.md

 You find the firmware binary in "build/<your_project>.bin".
 The binary for OTA update is the same as for "factory app" (quite exiting).
 So the difference in using OTA updates is in the *partition table* and not the binary.

-Then upload to your Amazon S3 bucket.
+Then upload the firmware binary to your Amazon S3 bucket.

 # Create a presigned URL for firmware download: